A-Stone-Olguin/deaddrop-rs/README.md

 ## Database

 Data gets stored into the local database file dd.db.
 This file will not by synched to git repos.
 Delete this file if you don't set up a user properly on the first go

+## Mitigation

+My mitigation was to prevent duplicate usernames from being created.
+In doing so, I loop continuously until a unique username is created.

+Once a unique username is created, the loop will end by doing the operations implemented in the old version of the deaddrop.